 This small-batch blueberry muffins recipe makes fluffy and moist muffins with bursts of juicy blueberries.
-This recipe makes 6 muffins.
+This recipe makes six muffins.

-These homemade blueberry muffins are full of flavor and texture and make a delicious breakfast or snack.
+Homemade blueberry muffins are full of flavor and texture and make a delicious breakfast or snack.
 They are big and bright, with a tender crumb and moist texture.
-You can use fresh blueberries or frozen blueberries in this recipe, so they can be made all year round.

 If using frozen blueberries, check out the tips in this post to stop the juicy berries from coloring the muffin batter.